Software Testing Status Reporting

 The above 10 points, if you notice closely is the raw data.
 Reporting the facts is one thing and reporting some ‘smart’ facts is another.
 How do we refine this information?

-– Shows the overall status with a color indicator.
-Eg: Green – on time, Orange- Slightly behind but can absorb the delay, Red- Delayed.
+- Shows the overall status with a color indicator.
+For Example, Green – on time, Orange- Slightly behind but can absorb the delay, Red- Delayed.

 - If a significant phase is complete- highlight that.